stateful/docs.runme.dev/docs/getting-started.md

 ![stop task in background in vs code](../static/img/background-stop-task.png)

-### Sidenote
+### Markdown Script Metadata

 Configuration fields like `background` and `interactive` are set using markdown's script metadata feature:

 ![configuration of background vs code](../static/img/config-background.png)

-Be sure not to strip this data if you want to use it!
+> ⚠️ Warning: Be sure not to strip this data if you want to use it!

 <!-- ### Changing Language -->